wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-strategy/includes/strategy-alignment.md

 - What solutions do we already have in place that may be replaced by this new solution?
 - Which stakeholders will be the primary points of contact for questions?

 Finally, in collaboration with the project team, you'll need to develop a strategy for rolling out SharePoint Syntex and a strategy for applying document understanding and form processing.
-Then align your Human Resources team on those strategies for phase 1.
+Then align your Sales team on those strategies for phase 1.